stephenverderame/cpp_book/src/basic_containers/arrays.md

 twoDArray.empty(); // false
 ```

 Why are arrays so limiting?
-Well the compiler does not dynamically allocate arrays like Java.
+Well the compiler does not dynamically allocate arrays.
 The memory is allocated on the stack like other variables with automatic lifetimes, which is much more efficient then dynamic allocations.
 Obviously, there are times when dynamic allocation is necessary and for those times we have the `std::vector`.

 ## C Array